Alanjamlu34/Web-Scraping-IMDB-Movie-Reviews/README.md

 ## Word Embeddings Visualization:
 The final step involves visualizing word embeddings using the following link: [TensorFlow Projector](https://projector.tensorflow.org/).
 You can download the files from the following link for visualization: [TSV File](https://drive.google.com/drive/folders/1oyENkkB3_0_Nw-F_T1KxcgacQ6e8oyWo?usp=sharing).

+> [!CAUTION]
+> When running on your local machine, you might encounter some error on building model.
+To avoid this, I reccomend to use Python 3.11.